Programming AAC Systems for Gestalt Language Processors: Addressing Misconceptions

 Programming AAC systems for gestalt language processors requires an understanding of their unique language development, and of the child themself to ensure that it is set up in an individualized and meaningful way.
 By addressing misconceptions, we can create communication systems that not only support gestalt language processors in their current stage but also facilitate their growth toward flexible and original language use.

 1. There are many free podcasts, webinars and articles to get you started.
 A comprehensive list of resources can also be found on our website.
-We just released a new FREE masterclass on echolalia and child-led therapy that is perfect for anyone starting their learning journey or on the fence about purchasing our courses!
+We have a free beginner's guide on AAC for Gestalt Language Processors.
+You can enroll in the class anytime here

-3. Consider taking our AAC + Gestalt Language Processing course.
+2. Consider taking our AAC + Gestalt Language Processing course.
 It will teach you how to identify, evaluate and support gestalt language processors who use AAC or who you think might benefit from AAC.

-4. Look for a speech-language pathologist (SLP) who "gets it" and can help you in supporting your child's language development.
+3. Look for a speech-language pathologist (SLP) who "gets it" and can help you in supporting your child's language development.
 Check out our registry for SLPs who understand gestalt language processing and child-led therapy.

 Take me to Meaningfulspeech.com